 South Korean stocks end flat ahead of Fed meeting

-[SEOUL] South Korean shares ended flat on Friday as investors were cautious ahead of US Federal Reserve policy meeting next week and on Brexit anxiety.
+[SEOUL] South Korean shares erased early gains to end little changed on Tuesday as investors moved to the sidelines ahead of a US Federal Reserve rate decision.

-The benchmark stock index KOSPI rose 2.23 points, or 0.11 per cent, to close at 2,087.89.
-The index rose 1.32 per cent for the week to mark the third consecutive weekly gain, while it rose 1.20 per cent on a monthly basis.
+The Fed is expected to cut rates for a third time in a row when it concludes its two-day meeting on Wednesday, with investors eyeing clues on the future path of the central bank's monetary policy.

+Foreigners were net sellers of US$85.71 million worth of shares on the main board.

-The KOSPI has risen 2.30 per cent so far this year, but gained 3.8 per cent in the previous 30 trading sessions.
+The KOSPI has risen 2.53 per cent so far this year, and gained 3.0 per cent in the previous 30 trading sessions.

 REUTERS